 Admissions office.
-The Admissions office is the visitors' center for the university.
+The Office of Admissions is the visitors' center for the university.
 Prospective students may obtain information about all USC programs, as well as university admissions procedures, from the Admissions office.
 Campus tours are available from 9 a.m. to 4 p.m.
 Monday through Friday.
 Advance notice is helpful but not mandatory.

-All applications for admission, transcript evaluations, petitions for Colorado residency for tuition purposes and changes from unclassified to classified status are made through this office.
-For more information, students may consult the Admissions section of this catalog, or visit the Admissions office, Room 202 of the Administration building.
+All applications for admission, transcript evaluations, petitions for Colorado residency for tuition purposes and changes from unclassified to classified status are made through the Admissions office.
+For more information, students may consult the Admissions section of this catalog, or visit the Office of Admissions, Room 202 of the Administration building.

-All correspondence about undergraduate admissions and campus visits should be addressed to the Admissions office, USC, Pueblo, CO 81001.
+All correspondence about undergraduate admissions and campus visits should be addressed to the Office of Admissions, USC, Pueblo, CO 81001.